BinomialLLC/basis_universal/README.md

 Devices/API's supporting only BC1-5: Use BC3, which the transcoder supports.

 Newer devices supporting BC6H/BC7: You still need to transcode to BC3.
-We will support BC7 with transparency very soon.
+We will support BC7 with transparency very soon, which will give you slightly higher quality.

 3. For high quality tangent space normal maps, here's one suggested solution that should work well today:

 Compress with the -normal_map flag, which disables a lot of stuff that has interfered with normal maps in the past.
 Also compress with -slower, which creates the highest quality codebooks.
+Use larger codebooks (use the -max_endpoints and -max_selectors options directly, with larger values).

 Use 2 component XY normal maps encoded into the RG channels (where the Z component is computed in the shader after fetching).
 Put X in color, and Y in alpha.
 The command line tool and encoder class support the option "-seperate_rg_to_color_alpha" that helps with this.

 ETC1 only devices/API's: Transcode to two ETC1 textures and sample them in a shader.
 You can either use one ETC1 texture that's twice as high, or two separate ETC1 textures.
 The transcoder supports transcoding alpha slices to any color output format using a special flag: `basist::basisu_transcoder::cDecodeFlagsTranscodeAlphaDataToOpaqueFormats`.
-This will look good because each channel gets its own endpoints and selectors.
+This will look great because each channel gets its own endpoints and selectors.

-ETC2 devices/API's: Transcode to a single ETC2 EAC RGBA.
-This should look good.
+ETC2 devices/API's: Transcode to a single ETC2 EAC RGBA texture, sample once in shader.
+This should look great.

 PVRTC1 devices/API's: Transcode to two PVRTC1 opaque textures, sample each in the shader.
 This should look fairly good.

 Devices/API's supporting BC1-5, BC6H, BC7: Transcode to a single BC5 textures, which used to be called "ATI 3DC".
-It has two high quality BC4 blocks in there.
+It has two high quality BC4 blocks in there, so it'll look great.
 Once BC7 alpha support comes online that will be the better option.

 ### Next Major Steps - Higher Quality!